Women's Empowerment Project

 Criteria of success

-Young women are able to pass down knowledge, skills, and materials to younger women who are going through the same struggle.
+Young women are able to pass down knowledge, skills, and materials to younger women who are going through the same struggle, while the number of female community leaders owning and operating the project increases.

 To learn more about how to contribute to the Women's Empowerment Project, visit the Donate page, where you will find specific information about our current campaigns for projects that are most-in-need.